SNTSVV/DAMAT_Tutorial/README.md

 damat-config/tests.csv
 ```

 Then, the commands to run the test cases must be included in the proper space of the script *$DAMAT_PIPELINE/DAMAt_run_tests.sh*.
-In this case they have been already added so you just need to assign the absolute path to the root of this tutorial's repo to the variable *REPO_ROOT*, like you did for the previos script.
+In this case, they have been already added so you just need to assign the absolute path to the root of this tutorial's repo to the variable *REPO_ROOT*, as you did for the previous script.
 In this case, this is the code that has been added:

 ```shell